NasserAlh/DOM/README.md

 ## Place Orders Ordeals

 ### The Problem
-The stop loss and take profit limit orders are hugging after the associated market order has been executed.
+The stop loss and take profit limit orders are hanging after the associated market order has been executed.
 So, I need a way to make the code logic forcefully cancel any stop loss and take profit limit orders after their market order is executed.